Director, Head of Consumer Credit Risk Modelling for APAC

 Olga is the Head of Consumer Credit Risk Modelling for APAC, based in Singapore.
 She manages a team of economists and risk modelers in Prague, Dubai and Shanghai who design models for forecasting and simulation, with an emphasis on stress-testing for three key areas: macroeconomic models, market risk and credit portfolio risk.

 During her time at Moody’s Analytics based in Europe and now in Asia, Olga has led consulting projects with major banks and other financial institutions worldwide focusing on stress testing including CCAR, EBA, PRA as well as IFRS 9 and IRB, and IRRBB model design and implementation.

 She is directly involved in the research and implementation of Moody's Analytics risk management solutions for market risk and retail credit risk modelling, and often speaks at credit events and economic conferences worldwide, communicating the team’s research and methodologies to the market.

-Before joining Moody's Analytics, Olga worked for the Academy of Sciences of the Czech Republic and a consultancy firm focused on the macroeconomic forecasting and analysis of emerging market economies.
-She has taught courses in economics and statistics and authored several academic articles.
+Before joining Moody's Analytics, Olga worked for the Academy of Sciences of the Czech Republic and at a consultancy firm focused on macroeconomic forecasting and analysis of emerging market economies.
+She has published several academic articles and has been teaching graduate courses in economics, statistics and econometrics.

-Olga holds a Ph.D. and M.A. in Economics and Econometrics from CERGE-EI (a joint workplace of the Center for Economic Research and Graduate Education of Charles University and the Economics Institute of the Academy of Sciences of the Czech Republic), and a BSc. in Applied Mathematics.
+Olga holds a Ph.D. and M.A. in Economics and Econometrics from Charles University (CERGE-EI), following studies for MSc. in Mathematics and a BSc. with honors in Applied Mathematics.

 The EBA has released its 2016 EU-wide Stress Test.
 This webinar dissects the scenarios, considers possible narratives driving them and their probability of occurring.